 Before you can begin collaborating with brands, you will need to grow your blog to have some sort of audience.
 Yes, it gives you more leverage if you have a large audience, but most brands also look at engagement — not just numbers.
 Even if you’re still working on your first few hundred followers, you may be appealing to brands if you can show them that your audience — while small — is engaged.
 This generally means that they leave comments — on your blog, Instagram, or anywhere really.

 It also helps if YOU are engaged.
 If a brand clicks over to your Twitter and only sees a list of automated tweets, then it will look like you’re not trying to engage with your audience yourself.
 Being engaged creates engagement.

-With all that said, in my opinion, you’ll need to have at least 5,000-10,000 pageviews per month to effectively collaborate with brands.
+With all that said, in my opinion, you’ll need to have at least 5,000-10,000 pageviews per month on your blog to effectively collaborate with brands.
 If your pageviews are less than that, you’ll want to work on growing your audience and producing incredible content before trying to monetize your site.
-As an example, I didn’t monetize my site until I was receiving about 15,000 pageviews per month.
+For example, I didn’t monetize my site until I was receiving about 15,000 pageviews per month.

 I also talked about how to grow your Instagram following here.

 2. Create a media kit.

 A media kit is a document which shares everything a potential sponsor or marketer would need to know about your blog.
 It’s essentially a resumé, but for your website.
 A media kit should list a variety of things, such as your blog’s topics, statistics, collaboration options, and more.
 It is essential for making a good impression and landing more (and higher paying) collaborations.

 Don’t have a media kit?
 You’re in luck!
 I wrote a post all about what to include in a media kit right here.

 3. Make a list of companies or products you love + that fit your blog’s theme.